 The historic population served by the HLWD-DPU from 2014 to 2018 is provided in Table 2-2.
 Population forecast for the period 2020 through 2040 is provided in Table 2-3.
 The historic population is based on population data provided in the City's 2015 Water Supply Plan Potable Water Sub-Element and the Broward County Water Supply Facilities Work Plan 2020.
 The population forecast was also taken from the Broward County Water Supply Facilities Work Plan 2020.
-The Population to Utility Analysis Zones (UAZs).
+Historic and projected populations were based on the County's allocation of population to Utility Analysis Zones (UAZs).